Trentonom0r3/After-Diffusion/README.md

 To install the required packages, you have two options:

 #### Option 1: Running the Extension
--You can run the extension, which should automatically install the necessary dependencies for you.
+- You can run the extension, which should automatically install the necessary dependencies for you.

 #### Option 2: Manual Installation
--Alternatively, you can manually install the required packages using the following pip command:
+- Alternatively, you can manually install the required packages using the following pip command:

+    ```
     pip install opencv-python requests flask
+    ```

 ## Usage